 The greatest lesson the team learned in the development and integration of the electrical system was contingency.
 Given the experiences of the teams in previous years, navigation and system control has continually been a problem for the PV AUV team.
-This year, however, the original plan for the electrical system completely failed and was unable to be completed in time for testing.
-As with any engineering project, each member of the group is assigned a task or part that contributes to the final product.
-However, if any member of the team is unable to deliver, the final product must still be completed by the project deadline.
-Hence, the development of a second electrical system began in late March and was completed by mid-April.
 The second system was designed to complete the basic functionalities needed to carry out the aforementioned, navigational tasks, leaving room for expansion building towards the competition and future endeavors.
-The current layout of the electrical systems, displayed in Fig. 23 and Fig. 24, is still currently being developed and tested in preparation for the competition in July.